Blockchain - The technology behind cryptocurrencies

 By reading the document, which is open to all, we will be able to know who paid how much to whom, and when.

 However, space in this book is limited.
 So what to do once your book is filled with all of these transactions?

 Just take a new blank book.
 And we continue, and so on!

 But with a little subtlety, each book contains a summary of the previous book.
 This is how the books are linked together, forming a chain.

-You will understand, the books schematize the blocks of the blockchain.
+The books schematize the blocks of the blockchain.

-These books are therefore actually files filled with data.
+These books are therefore actually files, filled with data.
 Blocks that form a chain, hence the blockchain.

 Hash and cryptography